Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

-In addition, due to the interaction of the neutrino flux with the FPF detectors, it will effectively operate as a neutrino-induced deep-inelastic scattering experiment with TeV-scale neutrino beams.
-Measurements of the resulting DIS structure functions will provide a valuable handle on the partonic structure of both nucleons and nuclei, in particular concerning quark flavour separation.
-Of particular note is the potential for measurements of charm-tagged neutrino structure functions, which would provide further information about the possible tensions between existing such data and measurements from the LHC on $W,Z$ production.
-Moreover, not only emulsion experiments, which allow several kinds of charmed baryons and mesons to be tagged by reconstructing in detail the topology of their decays, but also experiments which allow to charm tagging through dimuon events, will be present.
-Hence the measurements of both inclusive and charm-tagged neutrino structure functions should be feasible at the LHC.
+In addition, the FPF detector will effectively operate as a neutrino-induced deep-inelastic scattering experiment with TeV-scale neutrino beams.
+Measurements of the resulting DIS structure functions will provide a valuable handle on the partonic structure of both nucleons and nuclei, in particular concerning quark flavor separation.
+Of particular note is the potential for measurements of charm-tagged neutrino structure functions, which would provide further information about the possible tensions between such existing data and measurements from the LHC on $W,Z$ production.
+Moreover, the FPF will host not only emulsion experiments, which allow several kinds of charmed baryons and mesons to be tagged by reconstructing in detail the topology of their decays, but also experiments allowing to tag charm quarks using the dimuon signature.